KureneAmy/lncRNA-seq-processing-pipeline/README.md

     class J optional;
 ```

 This workflow is compatible with both single-end and paired-end sequencing data inputs.
-The execution of ERCC-based quantification analysis can be controlled through the configuration file by enabling the corresponding settings and providing the required parameters.
-In addition, if the experimental groups contain biological replicates, DEG analysis and the lncRNA downstream analysis will be performed automatically; otherwise, these steps will be skipped.
+The execution of ERCC-based quantification, DEG and the lncRNA downstream analysis can be controlled through the configuration file by enabling the corresponding settings and providing the required parameters.
+Note that if the experimental groups contain no biological replicates, DEG and the lncRNA downstream analysis should be skipped.

 # Part II Requirements